 The Gulf Cooperation Council states are clearly among the largest receivers of labour migrants in the world.
 The most prominent destinations in the GCC are Saudi Arabia and the United Arab Emirates (UAE).
 In 2015, there were an estimated total of 10.2 million migrants in Saudi Arabia and 7.8 million in the UAE.
 While other GCC countries exhibit lower absolute numbers, in relative terms numbers are substantial; migrants indeed constitute the majority of the population in Qatar (70 per cent) and Kuwait (77 per cent) – and half of the population in Bahrain – whereas the migrants’ share of Oman’s population is, comparatively speaking, a more modest 43 per cent.

 With regards to source countries, migration patterns do not differ much across GCC states, with South Asians by far constituting the largest group.
-Figure 1 shows the migrant stocks in the GCC for 27 major source countries (x-axis) and migrant stocks controlled for population size of sending countries (y-axis).
+Figure 1 shows the migrant stocks in the GCC for 16 major source countries (x-axis) and migrant stocks controlled for population size of sending countries (y-axis).
+To ease interpretation of the figure, we excluded 11 additional countries for which we have data but whose migrant stock in the GCC constitutes less than 5 people per 1,000 source-country population.

 Figure 1 here